coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 > ⚠️ **Note:** To be eligible to earn rewards, you must complete a full staking round (00:00:00 - 23:59:29 UTC).

 ## Conclusion
 Congratulations!
-You’ve successfully staked Bitcoin using your Ledger hardware wallet on the Core through Core’s Self-Custodial Bitcoin Staking.
-By following this guide, you securely connected your Ledger device, installed and used the Ledger Core app, and completed your BTC staking transactions with confidence.
-Leveraging Ledger’s industry-leading security along with Core’s Self-Custodial Bitcoin Staking model ensures that your assets remain completely under your control.
-Using the Core app also enables Clear Signing, providing complete transparency into what you're signing, giving you peace of mind and a safer experience.
-You’re now part of the Core ecosystem where security, control, and yield go hand in hand!
+You've successfully staked Bitcoin on Core using your Ledger hardware wallet, leveraging its security and Core's self-custodial model for complete asset control and transparent signing via the Core app.
+Welcome to the Core ecosystem, where security, control, and yield are paramount!